edwardaux/Presentations/readme.md

 ### Building Supportable Mobile Apps
 Presented at YOW Connected 2016, this talk discusses some techniques for ensuring your mobile apps are supportable after they're launched.

+### What's new in Flutter (Beta 3)
+Presented at Melbourne Google Developer Group in May 2018.
+Covers pros/cons of Flutter as at the time of presentation, and describes what was new in Beta 3.